IQSS/IQSSdevtools/README.md

 -   `init_iqss_package`: initialize a new IQSS Best Practices for Software Development and Sustainability compliant package {MINIMALLY WORKING EXAMPLE}

+-   `check_best_practices`: checks to what extent a package follows the minimal best practices.

 -   `add_iqss_package`: identify and add (when possible) missing Best Practice compliant elements to an existing R package {IN DEVELOPMENT}

 -   `build_iqss_package`: builds and tests IQSS Best Practice elements in an R package {IN DEVELOPMENT}

--   `iqss_lintr`: lints package source code using IQSS R Style Guide {GUIDE and FUNCTION IN DEVELOPMEN}
+-   `iqss_lintr`: lints package source code using IQSS R Style Guide {GUIDE and FUNCTION IN DEVELOPMENT}

+-   `publish_package`: {GUIDE and FUNCTION IN DEVELOPMENT}

 IQSS Best Practices for R Language Software Development and Sustainability
 ==========================================================================